Classic Motorsports

 Classic Motorsports is an American periodical devoted to classic cars, classic car restoration and vintage racing.
 It was established in 1986 and is published six times a year.
 The magazine's parent company, Motorsport Marketing Inc., based in Holly Hill, Florida, also publishes Grassroots Motorsports magazine.

 Classic Motorsports focuses primarily on how enthusiasts of any means can own and enjoy classic automobiles.
 The magazine emphasizes that classic cars are meant to be driven rather than displayed or put in storage.
 Therefore, editorial often revolves around how to participate in vintage racing events, concours events and enthusiast gatherings as well as classic car rallies and tours.
 Each issue contains coverage of such events held throughout the United States.

 The magazine also includes technical articles on how to maintain, restore and upgrade these cars.
 Buyers guides, car-and-owner profiles, historical features and driving impressions appear frequently.
 It is the largest publication of its kind in the United States and is the official publication of Historic Sportscar Racing (HSR).

 Project cars

 The editorial focuses on a wide variety of staff-owned classics, usually with a hands-on point of view.
-Current Classic Motorsports project cars include a 1964 Lotus Elan and a 1967 Austin Mini Cooper S.
+Current project cars include: